leannep/docker-lsst_scipipe/README.md

 -----

 - Build the image from the Dockerfile.
 Defaults to the latest weekly tag if no tag is passed.
-* docker build -t lsst-stack .
+* docker build -t leanne/lsst .

     To specify a TAG explicitly, e.g a given daily, weekly or release,
     * docker build -t leanne/lsst . --build-arg TAG=d_latest